NibnabCodes/pands_project/README.md

 As a beginner to both programming and data analytics, the primary aim of this project was to build foundational skills in data analytics using Python, by preforming an investigation into the iris dataset.

-The analysis begins with exploratory data analysis (EDA) to examine the structure and statistical properties of the dataset.
-Visualizations are employed to illustrate patterns, relationships, and class distributions within the data.
-Finally, simple machine learning algorithms are implemented to classify iris species based on the dataset’s features.
+I began my analysis with exploratory data analysis (EDA) to examine the structure, health and statistical properties of the dataset.

 Through this project, I have gained practical experience in working with real-world data, using tools and libraries such as pandas, matplotlib, seaborn, and scikit-learn.
 The work reflects a progression in my understanding of core data analytics concepts and programming practices.